carstingaxion/cbach-wp-gridster/README.md

 ### 1.3 ###
 * Added filter `gridster_overwrite_post_options_with_cap` to define capability, which allows users to overwrite defaull layout settings for each gridster individually
 * CSS adjustment of the Style selector width
+* Fix for updating the height of the gridster element, during resize of gridster-widgets
+* Fix for not being able to resize a gridster-widget below the very last row.
+Works now ;)
+* Fix: Searchfield had value of "null", if you did no search
+* Removed meta_box for the post_slug on this post_type because we really don't need it
+* Fix for using "Return" on the searchform, to avoid the saving of the current gridster and relaoding the page

 ### 1.2.1 ###
 * Removed some debugging code to avoid Fatal Error on activation in PHP < 5.3